arungautam1/aws-cli/README.md

 # aws-cli
-Contains
+This docker image was built on top of Alpine and contains following -
 * aws cli
 * sam cli
 * ecs cli
-on top of alpine.